ZaniTheDev/AnimeQuoteGenerator/README.md

 # 🎌 Anime Quote Generator

-A fun little web app that fetches and displays random anime quotes based on the anime title you type.
+A web app that fetches and displays random anime quotes based on the anime title you type.
 If the anime isn’t available or there’s an error, a custom fallback message is shown so it still looks clean!

 ---